Collaboration Workflow

 -

-Permissions, privacy, and compliance
+Access, privacy, and compliance

 Collabs projects are shared workspaces, not public content.
 Only people explicitly added as collaborators on a project should see its internal details.